drigg3r/Ransomware-C-Bash-minimal/README.md

 The ransomware encrypts each file in the home dir twice, first with key1 and then key2.

-I will be uploading a mass decrypting script in future, and for any questions you can contact me on drigg3r@yandex.com
+For the decryption, you can go to decrypt folder and read instructions.txt For any questions you can contact me on drigg3r@yandex.com